Mawiszus/discord-ffxiv-raid-bot/README.md

 ![register-character-example](media/register-character.png "register-character-example")

-If you want to register a different characte, you can delete your character with `$delete-character`, but **beware this will delete your statistics!**
+If you want to register a different character, you can delete your character with `$delete-character`, but **beware this will delete your statistics!**

 ### Add/Remove Jobs: